I seriously can not tell you how many close calls I’ve had.

 So it’s a common problem and a common question: What happens if your child or toddler drinks some old, spoiled milk?

-If your baby or toddler drinks old, spoiled milk, the most likely scenario is that nothing too serious happens.
+If your baby or toddler drank old, spoiled milk, the most likely scenario is that nothing too serious happens.
+It’s unlikely a toddler would be able to stomach the taste long enough to ingest enough to do any real damage!

 It’s possible to get food poisoning from spoiled milk, which would result in an upset stomach, vomiting, and/or diarrhea, but it’s unlikely you’d need to seek medical treatment for anything more serious.